leninkumar31/leninkumar31.github.io/_posts/2021-05-08-Download-Managers-and-How-do-they-work?.md

 layout: post
 title:  Download managers and How do they work?
 ---
 Have you ever wondered how web browsers download anything from the internet?
-Imagine a scenario in which an application wants to download a large file (Zip file, Video, etc.) from an URL during its execution and perform some operations on the downloaded file.
+Imagine a scenario in which an application wants to download a large file (Zip file, Video, etc.) from a URL during its execution and perform some operations on the downloaded file.
 Recently, I encountered this problem while working on a GoLang application.

 I wanted a solution that can save the downloaded file to a given file location, resume the download after connection failure, and keep track of the download progress.
 I was in a bit of a hurry to complete my task, so I decided to use an open-source library ([grab](https://github.com/cavaliercoder/grab)) which satisfies the above requirements and supports some more.